Sanix-Darker/oscar/README.md

 - When a client want to use a ressource available on a microservice, he will use Oscartoki Class to generate a valid toki which have many feature and specification on it's content.[ by the way, i wrote a list of clients and microservices [ Server < - > client Emissions and receptions] in (python, ruby, java, javascript, swift)].
 - The client put this toki in header of each request, we can distinct two type here:
-    -In the case it's a Simple REST communication, he will create a header parameter containing the toki like this: `oscar_toki` = "a23asd..."
+    -In the case it's a Simple REST communication, he will create a header parameter containing the toki like this: `oscartoki` = "a23asd..."
-    -In a case it's a RabbitMq Communication or another gateWay to exchange informations, the parameter `oscar_toki` need to be present.
+    -In a case it's a RabbitMq Communication or another gateWay to exchange informations, the parameter `oscartoki` need to be present.
 - When the request arrives to the microservice, its verify it:
     - If it's valid.
     - If it's not yet Old.